Dreaming381/Latios-Framework/Documentation~/Upgrade Guide.md

-# Upgrade Guide [0.3.3] [0.4.0]
+# Upgrade Guide [0.4.5] [0.5.0]

 Please back up your project in a separate directory before upgrading!
 You will likely need to reference the pre-upgraded project during the upgrade process.

 ## Core

+### New Bootstrap and Installers

+You will likely need to recreate your bootstrap, as the paradigm has completely changed.

-### Scene Blackboard Entity Safety
+### Scene Manager

-Additional safety checks have been added to `sceneBlackboardEntity` to prevent modifying it in a way that breaks in builds.
+Scene Manager no longer runs by default in the standard bootstraps.
+If you wish to continue using it, you must install it by modifying the bootstrap and adding the line to install it.

+### Initialization System Order

+This changed a bit.
+If you were relying on specific ordering, you might encounter a few issues.
+However, such issues aren’t expected to be common.

 ## Psyshock Physics

-### CalculateAabb() -\> AabbFrom()
+### normalOnSweep -\> normalOnCaster

-This rename was made to help unify the API conventions.
+This rename was made to because the old name was a mistake.
 It is the only rename in Psyshock.

 ## Myri Audio

-### Audio Settings Rewrite

-Audio Settings were completely redesigned due to a new playhead tracking mechanism that should be more robust.
-Forget everything you knew about the old settings and check the documentation regarding how the new settings work.
-Some fields share an old name but have a new meaning.

-### Brickwall Limiter

-You may notice that volumes behave differently, and that many things may be quieter.
-This is due to a Brickwall Limiter which removes a bunch of artifacts with loud volumes.
-You should no longer have to worry about balancing volumes to get the right overall loudness.
-This Brickwall Limiter does cost a noticeable chunk of the DSP thread, which may cause slight performance regressions.
+### IldProfileBlob -\> ListenerProfileBlob

+This rename makes the function of the blob more apparent.
+It is the only rename in Myri.

 ## New Things to Try!

 ### Core

-There’s a new `OnNewScene()` callback for `SubSystem` and `SuperSystem`.
-Use this to initialize the `sceneBlackboardEntity`.
-Do not touch `Dependency` here.

-`Rng` is a new API and workflow for random number generation for Unity.Entities.
+Smart Blobbers are a new way to convert blob assets, and they provide a powerful workflow for highly general-purpose blob assets

 ### Psyshock Physics

-Point Queries and Collider Casts are new.
+Convex colliders are new.
 Try them out!

-There’s also some new API to help with character controllers and simulations as I further explore these aspects in Psyshock.
-This API is somewhat experimental, but since you are reading this, you will probably be fine.
+There’s also new experimental triangle colliders.

-### Myri Audio
+### Kinemation

-You can now do n + 1 sampling when sampling consumes most of the frame.
+Oh, hey!
+A new module!